 One Sunday, he was tugging away with his usual zeal, when the rope snapped, causing the priest to fall over and topple down ungracefully right on his backside.

 This humiliation of his little fall was however a stroke of luck in disguise, for if he had stayed where he had been standing, the heavy bell would have smacked him right on the head.
-Instead, it crashed from its bar onto the grass with a loud bong, and rolled down the hill clanging and donging until it fell into the river Lugg with an almighty splosh.
+Instead, it crashed from its bar onto the grass with a loud bang and rolled down the hill clanging and donging until it fell into the River Lugg with an almighty splash.

 Most of the villagers were still patiently waiting for the sound of the bell to draw them to church, not realising the hour of the morning.
 Those who lived nearby and heard the racket made their way to church.
 They weren’t sure if it was the bell that they had heard, but they didn’t want to miss the service, so they drifted over just in case.

 They found their priest standing on the riverbank looking panicked and distraught.
 He was mopping the sweat from his brow with a handkerchief, with the shock and worry of this mishap causing him to tremble in his boots.
 This sight filled the parishioners with fear, for they wondered whatever had happened to cause such a large man such distress.

 The priest told his flock what had happened and then sat down on the grassy slope with a depressed sigh.
 Helpfully, some of the men went and fetched great hooks with which they tried to drag the river and pull out the bell, but this had no success.
 They could find nothing but weeds.

 As morning passed into afternoon, someone suggested calling in the local wise man.
 Now, this was a time when it was not considered wrong for the priest to ask the wise man for advice, and a better time it was for that reason.